Entity Relations

 Relation Basicsโ

 A relation links one entity to another.
-For example, linking a contract to its customer:
+For example, linking a contract to its billing account:

 {